mdblabs/onegamedesign/docs/projects/proj-1.md

 #### Day 2

 Yesterday I searched for some "Deep Space" images.
 Solar System and galaxies appears as inspiration.
-I had an idea, looking at a Milky Way picture: how difficult would to search for radio signals coming from deep space?
+I had an idea, looking at a Milky Way picture: how difficult would be to search for radio signals coming from deep space?

 So, I imagined the control panel: should be something similar to ["Carmen SanDiego"](https://www.youtube.com/watch?v=9uGewysTKZY) UX, whith boxes, and text, and signals, and lights turning on and off, and that kind of stuff.